cobwebos/docs/articles/automation/automation-dsc-configuration-based-on-stig.md

 ---
-title: 基于要在状态配置中使用的 STIG 的配置-Azure 自动化
+title: Configuration based on STIG to use in state configuration - Azure Automation
-description: 了解 Azure 自动化中基于 STIG 的配置的配置。
+description: Learn about configurations based on STIG for state configuration in Azure Automation.
-keywords: dsc，powershell，配置，安装程序
+keywords: dsc,powershell,configuration,setup
 services: automation
 ms.service: automation
 ms.subservice: dsc